 ![]() View Image | Keratoconus with elevation map; asymmetric and irregular astigmatism with inferior corneal elevation and steep area of inferior cornea. |

 To a large extent, patient selection for LASIK often determines the overall success of the procedure; therefore, it is crucial that a thorough preoperative examination be performed, accompanied by appropriate counseling.
-Contact lens wear should be discontinued prior to the examination, ideally 3-5 days for soft contact lens wear and 2-3 weeks for rigid gas permeable lenses.
+Contact lens wear should be discontinued prior to the examination, ideally 3-5 days for soft contact lens wear and 2-3 weeks (or 2 weeks per decade of wear) for rigid gas permeable lenses.
+Repeat exams and tomography may be needed to ensure corneal stability before surgery.

-A complete eye examination, including manifest and cycloplegic refraction, slit lamp examination, dilated fundus examination, and corneal topography, is recommended.
-Wavefront measurements can also be taken as part of the initial screening examination and are helpful in determining if the patient is a candidate for custom treatment and as a comparison to the current glasses prescription and refraction.
+A thorough history and eye examination are recommended, including manifest refraction, slit lamp examination, and corneal topography/tomography.
+Fundus examiantion can be performed with dilation and indirect ophthalmoscopy and/or widefield imaging with a mydriatic camera such as the Optos (Nikon) or Clarus (Zeiss).
+Cycloplegic refraction may be performed on every patient or selectively on hyperopic patients or those suspected of over-accommodation.
+Wavefront measurements also can be taken as part of the initial screening examination and are helpful in determining if the patient is a candidate for custom treatment and as a comparison to the current glasses prescription and refraction.
 In addition, an estimate of scotopic pupil size is helpful in screening candidates who may be at risk for postoperative glare.

 Poor surgical candidates include patients with a refraction out of the recommended correction range, patients with active inflammation of the external eye or iritis, and patients with cataracts or retinal holes or tears.
-Although LASIK surgery has only rarely been associated with vitreoretinal pathology, retinal detachments following surgery have been reported.[13]
-Therefore, screening with indirect ophthalmoscopy is advisable.
-Dry eye is a relative contraindication as well, and every effort should be made to improve the health of the ocular surface prior to performing any refractive procedure.[14]
-Patients with chronic punctate keratitis, meibomitis, and blepharitis are generally poor candidates unless these conditions can be resolved prior to surgery.
+Patients with unrealistic expectations or an inability to understand the risks, benefits, and alternatives to surgery also are poor candidates for LASIK.
+Severe dry eye and severe ocular surface disease are contraindications; however, many patients with only mild preoparative dry eye experience successful outcomes, especially when every effort is made to improve the health of the ocular surface prior to LASIK.[40]
+Patients with chronic punctate keratitis, meibomitis, and blepharitis generally are poor candidates unless these conditions can be resolved prior to surgery.
 A short trial of Restasis, artificial tears, and even tetracycline (for meibomitis) often results in a significant improvement of the ocular surface.

 The refraction should be stable prior to performing surgery.
 Stability can be assessed by serial refractions and an evaluation of medical records and old glasses.
 Any change greater than 0.50 D in sphere or cylinder or an axis change greater than 10° in cylinder correction compared to the above is suspect and suggests that the current refraction is not stable.

-Finally, ultrasonic pachymetry is necessary to determine if enough corneal thickness is present to create a flap, ablate the cornea, and still leave enough tissue behind to prevent structural weakening and ectasia.
-Current guidelines recommend leaving at least 250 µm of cornea untouched.
+Finally, pachymetry is necessary to determine if enough corneal thickness is present to create a flap, ablate the cornea, and still leave enough tissue behind to prevent structural weakening and ectasia.
+Pachymetry can be performed by ultrasound or can be obtained by corneal topographers/tomographers.
+Current guidelines recommend leaving at least 250 µm of untouched cornea, with many surgeons utilizing a more conservative cut-off of 300 µm.

-A sterile drape and lid speculum is placed carefully to maximize exposure and to isolate the lashes.
-The patient is positioned underneath the microscope of the laser so that the flap can be cut under direct visualization.
+In microkeratome flap creation, a surgeon uses a blade to dissect a corneal plane.
+After application of topical anesthesia, a sterile drape and lid speculum are placed carefully to maximize exposure and isolate the lashes.
+The patient is positioned underneath the microscope of the excimer laser so that the flap can be cut under direct visualization.

 The cornea is marked.
 A radial keratotomy marker and optic zone marker (placed eccentrically) dipped in methylene blue or gentian violet can be used.
 The marks allow replacement and alignment of the flap in the event that a nonhinged free flap is cut by the microkeratome.